-Put simply, a cover letter allows you to write a compelling case for your candidacy.
+A cover letter allows you to write a compelling case for your candidacy.
 Why would you want to skip this opportunity?
 Even if a job application does not require a cover letter, you can send one anyway.

 When Not to Send a Cover Letter

 When the employer specifically states what they want in a job application (resume, references, etc.), you don't have to write a cover letter if it is not included on the employer's list.

+Make sure your cover letter is a good one.
 While a well-written cover letter may increase your chances of getting an interview, the opposite is also true.
 A poorly written cover letter will likely cause an employer to reject your application.
 Therefore, only send one if you have the time to write a clear, concise, and professional letter that makes a strong sales pitch for getting an interview.

-Make sure you write a targeted cover letter that specifically relates your experience to the job posting.
+Write a targeted cover letter that specifically relates your experience to the job posting.
 Keep it short and sweet — aim for three to five paragraphs — with each paragraph focusing on an aspect of your candidacy.
 Read the job description carefully, so you can make sure your cover letter really speaks to the requested qualifications.
 Bottom line, you want to make it clear why you'd be beneficial to the company in the position.